marae22/portfolio/content/project/sfbc.md

 outcomesImage = "/images/circleColor.png"
 reflections = "During this concept project, we created a strategy and design that would allowed San Francisco Bicycle Coalition (SFBC) members to easily report and track issues.
-This concept would allow members to actively contribute to the overall goals of the SFBC." researchSection ="research/sfbc.html" toolsMethods = [
+This concept would allow members to actively contribute to the overall goals of the SFBC." researchSection ="research/sfbc.html"
-  "Contextual Inquiry",
-  "User Surveys & Interviews",
-  "Sketching",
-  "Prototyping",
-  "Usability Testing"
-]
-teamDuration ="My role was co-UX Designer with an additional focus on content strategy and visual design.
-The duration of this project was 2 weeks."

 +++